GiulyL99/pingArduino/README.md

-# serialPingArduino
+# pingArduino

-Examples for pinging via Serial between Arduinos
+Examples for pinging a communication signal between Arduinos